barbosaMatheus/home_data_gen/README.md

     - Data is output to binary file called smoke_detector.bin
     - Collection of datetime stamps of when the smoke detector alarm went off and the reason
     - Reason is a 1-character field where "S" means smoke detected and "B" means dead battery
-    - Will be stored in memory as an array but will be written out to a byte file name "smoke_detector_data.byte"
+    - Will be stored in memory as an array but will be written out to a byte file name "smoke_detector_data.bin"
     - The array, once decoded from bytes, may look like this:

     [[<year_as_int64>,<month_as_int8>,<day_as_int8>,<hours_as_int8>,<minutes_as_int8>,<reason_as_char(1)>],